WordPress/openverse/rfcs/20220307-monitoring_across_the_stack.md

 ## Self-hosted vs. hosted

-We will seslf-host and use a new Postgres RDS instance for Grafana.
+We will self-host and use a new Postgres RDS instance for Grafana.

 To simplify the hosting situation, let's try to deploy this using ECS from the beginning.